lindera/lindera/lindera/README.md

 ## Usage

-Make sure you activated the full features of the tokio crate on Cargo.toml:
+Make sure you activated the full features of the lindera crate on Cargo.toml:

 ```
 [dependencies]